- D+1 949 852 7735

 Prior to joining Orrick, Barbara was a partner at McGuireWoods and served as managing director in the M&A tax group of KPMG LLP.

-Alessandro De Nicola is member of Orrick's Global Board of Directors and European Management Board.
-He is Senior Partner of the Italian offices in Milan and Rome, and has acted as European Corporate Group Leader.
+Alessandro De Nicola is member of Orrick's Global Board of Directors, Senior Partner of the Italian offices in Milan and Rome, and has acted as European Corporate Group Leader.

 Alessandro has extensive experience in commercial and corporate law, M&A, competition law and corporate governance.
 He has worked on complex domestic and cross-border corporate transactions including acquisitions and corporate restructurings for some of the most important players in the market.
 He leads extensive corporate governance projects with a particular focus on Legislative Decree 231.